By Laia Cardona, on 13 August 2020

-In this way, the URLs are telling search engines how the information within your website is structured.
-In addition, these types of URLs are also easier for users to remember.
+This way, the URLs are telling search engines how the information within your website is structured.
+These types of URLs are also easier for users to remember.

-For a long time now, in the world of SEO and inbound marketing silo architecture has been the reigning winner for website organization.
+For a long time now, in the world of SEO and inbound marketing silo architecture has been the best way to organize a website.
 The basic idea is to create one or several pillar pages dedicated to large concepts related to your industry.
-In turn, each of the pillar pages will link to different clustered articles with secondary content to expand the information.
-This world of main and secondary content, connected through links, reinforce each other and position themselves better in Google.
+Each pillar page will link to different clustered articles with secondary content that expands on the main topic.
+This main page and secondary content are connected through links and reinforce each other to position themselves better on Google.

-Each pillar page is a piece of content, usually written, that revolves around the main broad keyword you want to position for.
-It is a longform content, which seeks to explain the different points within a broad subject in a summarized way.
-In turn, each of these points is developed through other, shorter pieces of written content, videos or infographics that support the pillar page.
+Each pillar page is a piece of content that focuses on the main keyword you want to position for.
+It seeks to explain the different points within a broad subject.
+Each of these points is then developed through other, shorter pieces of written content, videos or infographics that support the pillar page.

 For example, Cyberclick has a pillar page dedicated to SEO.
-The secondary content (also called content cluster, discussed below) is this article.
-In the pillar page, we explain broad basic principles of SEO, and we’re using this article to get more granular and explain a certain topic in more detail.
+The secondary content (also called content cluster) is this article.
+In the pillar page, we explain the broad, basic principles of SEO, and we using this article to get more granular and explain a certain topic in more detail.

-Many times SEOs debate about how long the written content has to be, but the truth is that there are no magic numbers like 500, 3,000 or 10,000 words.
+There is some debate about how long written content has to be, but the truth is that there are no magic numbers like 500, 3,000 or 10,000 words.
 So how long should main vs secondary content be?

-My recommendation is to search for that keyword in Google and look at the average length of the contents that are positioned on the first page.
+Search for the keyword in question on Google and look at the average length of the content that is positioned on the first page.
 If you see that on the first page most of the content is limited to 500 words, you just need to go a little bit beyond that.
-In other more competitive sectors, you may see that the contents are much more extensive, but the same rule applies: you just have to go a bit further than the average.
+In other more competitive sectors, you may see that the content is much more extensive, but the same rule applies: you just have to go a bit further than the average.

-But remember, there is no exact science.
-You may also find that a 3,000 word article is in the second position for a given keyword while a 1,000 word article is at the number position.
+There is no exact science.
+You may find that a 3,000 word article is in the second position for a given keyword while a 1,000 word article is in the first position.

 Content clusters (also called topic clusters) are a series of articles that delve into different aspects related to the pillar page.
-For example, you can have a pillar page about content marketing and cluster pages about content marketing in social networks (which would be a long tail keyword) and about guest authors (related keyword).
+For example, you can have a pillar page about content marketing and cluster pages about content marketing in social networks (which would rank for a long tail keyword) and about guest authors (a related keyword).

-Continuing with our previous example, our pillar page on content marketing could have an H1 entitled "What is content marketing" and within it, an H2 with a definition (without a derivative article) and another H2 on inbound content marketing (which links to an article in the cluster on that topic).
+Continuing with the previous example, a pillar page on content marketing could have an H1 entitled "What Is Content Marketing" and within it, an H2 with a definition (without a derivative article) and another H2 on inbound content marketing (which links to an article in the cluster on that topic).

-As for the length of the contents of the cluster, they should be shorter than the main page.
+As for the length of the content in the cluster, it should be shorter than the main page.
 If your pillar page has 3,000 words, 1,000 or 1,500 may be enough.